AntonsPortfolio/StarkTech-Incident-APT41/README.md

 I wanted to confirm whether persistence was reinforced through scheduled tasks.

-## Why I Pivoted to Scheduled Tasks and Registry Artefacts
+## Why I Pivoted to Scheduled Tasks and Registry Artifacts

 Scheduled tasks are common persistence mechanisms.
-Event logs may not always show the full picture, so I also checked registry and task folder artefacts.
+Event logs may not always show the full picture, so I also checked registry and task folder artifacts.

 ## Analyst Reasoning

 I checked scheduled tasks because persistence is not always visible through services alone.
-Event logs showed one Atera-related task, but I also reviewed registry and task folder artefacts because scheduled task evidence can exist outside the SIEM view.
+Event logs showed one Atera-related task, but I also reviewed registry and task folder artifacts because scheduled task evidence can exist outside the SIEM view.

-Finding `Monitoring Recovery` and `AteraAgentServiceWatchdog` through registry and task artefacts showed why endpoint artefact validation matters.
-The SIEM provided the lead, but the forensic artefacts gave a fuller picture.
+Finding `Monitoring Recovery` and `AteraAgentServiceWatchdog` through registry and task artifacts showed why endpoint artifact validation matters.
+The SIEM provided the lead, but the forensic artifacts gave a fuller picture.

 ## Evidence Observed